Kolongongo War

 The Kolongongo War was a war fought between the Mbunda people and the Portuguese in 1914.
 The war occurred as a result of the Portuguese's desire to expand their powers which was met with resistance by the Mbunda people.
-Mbunda people often travelled around Africa trading goods and had minimal settlement until approximately 1700 when they settled in what is now south-eastern Angola.
+The Mbunda people often travelled around Africa trading goods and had minimal settlement until approximately 1500 when they settled in what is now south-eastern Angola.